Thatguy560/CV/README.md

 Fitness -

-Some of my addition interests and hobbies over the years include travelling, film, writing, technology, socialising with friends and family.
-Whilst growing up I was very interested in games design and I used to do regulary practice animation using programs like Macromedia Flash 8.
+Some addition interests and hobbies I've had over the years include travelling, film, writing, technology (Building Gaming PC's, General IT knowlegde), socialising with friends and family.
+Whilst growing up I was very interested in games design and I used to regulary practice animation using programs like Macromedia Flash 8.